BenningJustus/BenningJustus.github.io/_posts/2018-11-21-Density_Based_ND.md

 ---
 ### Separating the dataset
-The data is separated into a clean data set spanning 400 benign instances and a polluted test data set consisting of the first 79 samples.
+The data is separated into a clean dataset spanning 400 benign instances and a polluted test dataset consisting of the first 79 samples.
 Unfortunately, the "bare nuclei" column has to be removed due to incomplete data.

 ```python
 # Create input data ndarray